syncfusion-content/javascript-docs/js/Chart/Getting-Started.md

 {% endhighlight %}

-Now, the Chart will be rendered with some auto-generated random values and with default Column chart type.
+Now, the Chart is rendered with some auto-generated random values and with default Column chart type.

 {% include image.html url="/js/Chart/Getting-Started_images/Getting-Started_img1.png" Caption="Chart"%}

 ## Populate chart with data

-Now, let’s see how to plot JSON data to the Chart.
+Now, this section explains how to plot JSON data to the Chart.
 First, let us prepare a sample JSON data with each object containing following fields – month and sales.

 {% highlight js %}